Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         in the moviebox.
-     10. Alternatively videotracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in band in the media samples in the mdat box.
+     10. Alternatively videotracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples in the mdat box.
      11. In case the language of track changes a new init fragment with update [=mdhd=] and or [=elng=] SHOULD be send.